HomeHow To GuidesDIY Artificial Grass - How To Install

 Artificial Grass vs. Natural Grass: Maintenance Cost Difference

-• Artificial grass represents a substantial initial investment for most homeowners – with prices ranging between $5 and $15 per square foot installed. $7.00/ per square foot is the average cost.
-However, once artificial grass is installed, artificial lawn ownership is free for up to 25 years.
+- Artificial grass represents a substantial initial investment for most homeowners, with prices ranging between $5 and $15 per square foot installed.
+The average cost is $7.00 per square foot.
+However, once artificial grass is installed, ownership is free for up to 25 years.

-• Natural Grass only costs about .30 cents per square foot.
-But that’s only the beginning.
+- Natural Grass costs about .30 cents per square foot, but that’s only the beginning.
 The maintenance cost of an existing grass lawn requires Water, trimming, mowing and blowing, and seasonal fertilizing to keep it lush and weed-free.

-• Your Time: Place and value on Your labor.
-The time you spend yearly to provide the above lawn maintenance can be up to 100 hours per season, which is very significant.
+- Your Time: Place and value on Your labor.
+The time you spend yearly to provide the above lawn maintenance can be up to 100 hours per season, which is significant.

 1,000 Square Foot Lawn – Cost Comparison Example: